wtyeung/n8n-nodes-memory-redis-isolated/README.md

 ### Queue Mode

-This node is specifically designed for n8n queue mode deployments where:
+**This is the primary use case for this node.** In n8n queue mode deployments:
-- Multiple worker processes handle requests
+- Multiple worker processes handle requests in parallel
+- Simple in-memory chat history nodes (like "Simple Memory") **do not work** because each worker has its own isolated memory
+- Workers cannot share in-memory data, causing chat history to be lost or inconsistent
-- In-memory storage is unreliable across workers
+- Redis provides a shared persistent storage layer that all workers can access
-- Persistent storage is required for chat history
+- This ensures chat history is maintained correctly regardless of which worker processes the request

 ## How Workflow Isolation Works